-Opioids have been the mainstay of pain treatment for a number of years and there is well documented evidence of their effectiveness.
+Conclusions Opioids have been the mainstay of pain treatment for a number of years and there is well documented evidence of their effectiveness.
 Oral morphine sulfate is the standard for comparison for all other opioid agents currently available.
 Starting in March 2014, all long-acting opioid labels were updated with an indication change.
 Long-acting opioids are now indicated for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
-18 Methadone is the only long-acting opioid to also be FDA-approved for the treatment of opioid addiction (maintenance or detoxification treatment).
-5-9
+Methadone is the only long-acting opioid to also be FDA-approved for the treatment of opioid addiction (maintenance or detoxification treatment).
+6-10

-The current formulations of OxyContin® (oxycodone extended-release), Opana® ER (oxymorphone extended-release), and Embeda® (morphine sulfate/naltrexone) were developed to deter abuse; however, there is no well-documented clinical evidence to demonstrate these formulations prevent abuse.
-13,14,16
+The current formulations of OxyContin® (oxycodone ER), Opana® ER (oxymorphone), Hysingla ER® (hydrocodone) and Embeda® (morphine sulfate/naltrexone) were developed to deter abuse; however, there is no well-documented clinical evidence to demonstrate these formulations prevent abuse.

-All of the long-acting opioids are classified as Schedule II controlled substances by the FDA, with the exception of buprenorphine transdermal systems which is a Schedule III controlled substance.1-17 On July 9, 2012, the FDA approved a Risk Evaluation and Mitigation Strategy for all long-acting opioids which includes the availability of training regarding proper prescribing practices by manufacturers, as well as the distribution of educational materials on the safe use of these agents.22
+All of the long-acting opioids are classified as Schedule II controlled substances by the FDA, with the exception of buprenorphine transdermal systems which is a Schedule III controlled substance.
+On July 9, 2012, the FDA approved a Risk Evaluation and Mitigation Strategy for all long-acting opioids which includes the availability of training regarding proper prescribing practices by manufacturers, as well as the distribution of educational materials on the safe use of these agents.

 In general, all of the long-acting opioids are similar in terms of associated effectiveness, adverse events, warnings, and contraindications.
-1-17 Head-to-head trials demonstrate similar efficacy among the agents in the class, and current clinical guidelines do not state a preference for the use of one long-acting opioid over another for the use in moderate to severe pain.
-75-86 Main differences among the individual agents and formulations are due to dosing requirements and generic availability.
-Several generic long-acting opioids exist, including fentanyl transdermal systems; hydromorphone extended release tablets; methadone extended release tablets, oral solution, and oral concentrate solution; morphine sulfate extended release tablets and capsules; oxycodone extended release tablets; and oxymorphone extended release tablets.
+1-18 Head-to-head trials demonstrate similar efficacy among the agents in the class, and current clinical guidelines do not state a preference for the use of one long-acting opioid over another for the use in moderate to severe pain.
+80-91 Main differences among the individual agents and formulations are due to dosing requirements and generic availability.
+Several generic long-acting opioids exist, including fentanyl transdermal systems; hydromorphone ER tablets; methadone ER tablets, oral solution, and oral concentrate solution; morphine sulfate ER tablets and capsules; oxycodone ER tablets; and oxymorphone ER tablets.
 Unlike other non-opioid analgesics, full opioid agonists generally have no ceiling for their analgesic effectiveness, except that imposed by adverse events.
 Even though no true ceiling dose exists, dosing intervals are important with these agents; mainly due to their associated adverse events and risks.
-21

 Besides the two transdermal agents, almost all long-acting opioids are dosed twice daily.
 Buprenorphine patches are applied once every seven days, while fentanyl transdermal systems are applied every 72 hours.
-Packet Exalgo ER (hydromorphone) tablets and Avinza (morphine) capsules are dosed once daily.
-Addian (morphine) capsules and Embeda (morphine/naltrexone) capsules can to be administered once or twice daily.
+Exalgo ER (hydromorphone) tablets, Hysingla ER (hydrocodone) tablets, and Avinza (morphine) capsules are dosed once daily.
+Kadian (morphine) capsules and Embeda (morphine/naltrexone) capsules can to be administered once or twice daily.
 MS Contin (morphine) tablets or all methadone formulations are dosed twice or three times daily.
 The remaining long-acting agents are dosed twice daily only (oxycodone, oxymorphone, tapentadol, oxycodone/acetaminophen).
 Avinza (morphine) and Xartemis XR (oxycodone/acetaminophen) are the only long-acting opioids with a maximum daily dose.
 Avinza (morphine) has a max dose of 1,600 mg/day due to the capsules being formulated with fumaric acid, which at that dose has not been shown to be safe and effective and may cause renal toxicity.
 Xartemis XR (oxycodone/acetaminophen) is limited to four tablets per day, and/or if taking other acetaminophen products, a maximum of 4,000 mg/day.